Legal Action Case Status Report

 The Garzas owned property subject to a 1969 power line easement.
 American Transmission Company LLC (ATC) was seeking to trim or remove three lines of trees on the easement’s border and on the Garza property.
 The recorded easement allowed the power company to build an electrical transmission line with wooden poles, maintain the area within 40 feet on each side of the center line of the transmission line, and trim trees beyond the 40-foot.
-The original power lines ran between wooden poles placed in the highway right of way.
-In the 1990s new lines that included steel, not wooden poles and multiple circuits were installed to provide high voltage transmission service.
-In 2011 the Garzas filed suit against ATC arguing the 1969 easement was no longer valid because the changes were beyond the scope of the easement and that new easements were needed to reflect the new installations.
-The circuit court, however, determined that the easement was valid and permitted the changing, repairing and replacing of the old lines to implement technological advances.
+In 1995 new lines with steel poles and multiple circuits were installed to provide high voltage transmission service.
+Garzas filed suit against ATC arguing the easement was no longer valid because the changes were beyond the scope of the easement and that a new easement was needed for the new high voltage lines.
+The circuit court held that the easement was valid and permitted changing out the old lines to implement technological advances.
 Garzas appealed and the Court of Appeals reversed, finding the easement only allowed transmission lines with wooden pole structures.

 3. Bad Faith Commission Case

 Bushman Farms v.
 Dairyland Real Estate LLC (awaiting decision)